OS: Android 11

 But the Pixel 5a wows me more than the 4a did.
 Essentially, this new phone is a cheaper Pixel 4a 5G with a bigger battery.
 Since we liked that phone a lot, too, you won’t hear me complain about getting what’s effectively a tweaked version of that phone with a $50 discount.
 We'll have to see what a potential Goggle Pixel 6a does to see if it changes the current Pixel a's winning formula.

 The Pixel 5a costs $449.
-For that money, you get 5G connectivity (with both mmWave and sub-6Ghz networks) and the largest battery we’ve ever seen in a Pixel.
+For that money, you get 5G connectivity (just sub-6Ghz) and the largest battery we’ve ever seen in a Pixel.
 That translates to real-world benefits, too, with the Pixel 5a lasting longer than almost any other Google phone that we’ve tested.
 It’s also the first water-resistant A-series Pixel, adopting a feature Google has long reserved for its flagship devices.

 In fact, I’m hard-pressed to find anything truly wrong with the Pixel 5a.
 It’s not the most powerful phone, and the display doesn’t wow.
 While budget-conscious buyers won’t like the price increase over the Pixel 4a, I don’t think these criticisms end up detracting from this phone’s merits.